West End in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Statue of St. Stephen Martyr (within shouting distance of this marker); The Manila House (about 500 feet away, measured in a direct line); During the years following the Civil War Before the 1800s (approx. ¼ mile away); Sheen Hok Gate (approx. ¼ mile away); Chesapeake and Ohio Canal (approx. ¼ mile away); Liberty Baptist Church (approx. 0.3 miles away); John A. Wilson, D.P.S.
-'92 (approx. 0.3 miles away).
+Statue of St. Stephen Martyr (within shouting distance of this marker); Bernardo de Gálvez (about 400 feet away, measured in a direct line); The Manila House (about 500 feet away); Godey's Lime Kilns During the years following the Civil War (approx. ¼ mile away); Before the 1800s (approx. ¼ mile away); Sheen Hok Gate (approx. ¼ mile away); Chesapeake and Ohio Canal (approx. ¼ mile away).
+Touch for a list and map of all markers in West End.

 Categories. • Government & Politics • Peace •

 More.
 Search the internet for Signing of the Rush-Bagot Agreement.